 Papayas are soft and fleshy fruit that is easily present in any area.
 The nutrients found in papaya are thought to have a variety of health benefits.
 They help protect against numerous health conditions.

 Here are the amazing health benefits of Papaya:

 Age-related macular degeneration

-The risk of developing asthma is less in people who consume a high amount of some nutrients.
+The risk of developing asthma is less in people who consume a high amount of nutrients.
 One of these nutrients includes beta-carotene, contained in fruits like papaya, apricots, broccoli, cantaloupe, pumpkin, and carrots.

 The antioxidant beta-carotene, found in papayas, may lower the risk of cancer.
 According to a study published in the journal Cancer Epidemiology and Prevention Biomarkers, diets rich in the antioxidant beta-carotene may play a protective role against prostate cancer among younger men.

-A deficiency or Low intake of vitamin K have been associated with a higher risk of bone fracture.
+A deficiency or Low intake of vitamin K has been associated with a higher risk of bone fracture.
 Adequate intake of vitamin K is important for better health, as it enhances calcium absorption and may lower urinary excretion of calcium, meaning there is more calcium in the body to strengthen bones.

 Research shows that people with type 1 diabetes who incorporate high-fiber diets have lower blood glucose levels.
 One small ripe papaya provides about 3 grams of dietary fiber.